cameronfyfe/zk-hash-converter/README.md

 # zk-hash-converter

-zk-hash-converter is a tool for generating and verifying zero knowledge proofs that hash 2 results from different algorithms proven to be correlated to the same data without revealing information about the data.
+zk-hash-converter is a tool for generating and verifying zero knowledge proofs proving multiple hashes to be correlated to the same data blob without revealing information about the data blob.

 # Getting Started